noxdafox/vminspect/README.rst

 The author is not responsible for any damage or data loss deriving from the usage of this tool.

-Analysing disk images may take several minutes and quite many of resources from the computer.
+Analysing disk images may take several minutes a fair amount of computation resources.

-The availability of hardware acceleration (KVM) as well as the use of concurrency speed up the process quite sensitively.
+To improve analysis speed, ensure Hardware Acceleration (KVM) is enable on the host.

 Dependencies
 ------------